InfoComm Asia on July 17-19 in Bangkok

 With Google Meet, users can host and join online web meetings for free.
 However, there are some limitations you should be aware of when using the free version.
 You cannot hold a meeting for more than 1 hour a day, while the number of participants is limited to 100.

-Google Meet allows free access to many useful tools such as live closed captions, desktop sharing, gallery view, and many others.
-However, some essential features, such as meeting recording, hand raise and breakout rooms are only available in paid plans.
+Google Meet allows free access to many useful tools such as desktop sharing, gallery view, and many others.
+However, some essential features, such as meeting recording, “hand raise” function, and breakout rooms are only available in paid plans.

 What you need to know about Skype for Business